Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

-the Lie algebra of the hypercharge symmetry group $\Lg{U}(1)_Y$.
-The only other possibility \eqref{E:b2m11ne22} corresponds to a 2-dimensional algebra, parametrized by the two now free parameters $b_{21}, b_{78}$, since there are no restrictions on $b_{21}, b_{78}$ in \eqref{E:b2m11ne22}.
-Eqs.~\eqref{E:2HDMansatz} and \eqref{E:infGenPoint} then gives a symmetry algebra
+that is, the Lie algebra of the hypercharge symmetry group $\Lg{U}(1)_Y$.
+The only other possibility \eqref{E:b2m11ne22} corresponds to a 2-dimensional algebra, parametrized by the two now free parameters $b_{21}, b_{78}$, because there are no restrictions on $b_{21}, b_{78}$ in \eqref{E:b2m11ne22}.
+Equations \eqref{E:2HDMansatz} and \eqref{E:infGenPoint} then yield a symmetry algebra

 where